 Heat the mixture in a saucepan over a medium heat for three to five minutes, then drink it warm.3

 There are so many ways you can add turmeric to your life!
 They include sipping away on turmeric tea, sprinkling it on your fish, nuts and avocado, as well as stirring it into your bone broth and soup, it’s incredibly versatile!

 There’s a lot (of good stuff) to take in about turmeric, isn’t there?
 Aside from potentially delivering several health and wider benefits, there are even more ways you can incorporate it into your life.

-Curcumin’s pretty powerful stuff though, so make sure you stick to the recommended doses and if you have any health issues, speak to your GP first before you start experimenting with the list of 12 ways you can take turmeric listed above.
+Curcumin’s pretty powerful stuff though, so make sure you stick to the recommended doses and if you have any health concerns, speak to your GP first before you start experimenting with the list of 12 ways you can take turmeric listed above.

 Did you know it’s also possible to zing up your morning oats with turmeric?
 If you like the sound of this, check out the recipe in this article, ‘Turmeric, Manuka Honey & Ginger Overnight Oats.’

 The advice in this article is for information only and should not replace medical care.
 Please check with your GP or healthcare professional before trying any supplements, treatments or remedies.
 Food supplements must not be used as a substitute for a varied and balanced diet and a healthy lifestyle.